Posts Tagged ‘Evan Iliadis Philippines’

 My Big Fat Philippines Wedding

-One hour 30 minutes drive on a bus (Jeepney) that Stella had made “special reservation” for us and the family came to the airport brought us to Batuan, a remote area in the center of the island, far from the sea, close to be called a jungle.
+One hour 30 minutes drive on a bus (Jeepney) that Stella had made a “special reservation” for us, and the family came to the airport and brought us to Batuan, a remote area in the center of the island, far from the sea, close to being called a jungle.

-I thought I’ll never make it alive to the destination, the jeepney driver was driving so fast a mass of a junk fuming black smoke, I couldn’t breathe!
-How they could allow cars good for the junk yard, on a road good for horses and carabaos as it was then?
+I thought I’d never make it to the destination alive.
+The jeepney driver was driving so fast a mass of junk fuming black smoke, I couldn’t breathe!
+How could they allow cars suitable for the junkyard on the road that was good for horses and carabaos as they were then?
 Things have also changed in this department.
-There are now buses in good condition with aircon, the road is nice, the travel time shorter.
+Buses are in good condition with aircon, the road is excellent, and the travel time is shorter.

 Friend, this is a blog, not a book.
-Writing all my first impression and adventures it will take not one, but several books.
-Bohol at this time was one of the poorest provinces in the country but known also for its hospitality and traditional values, virgin and clean beaches, not a tourist spot.
+Writing all my first impressions and adventures, it will take not one but several books.
+At this time, Bohol was one of the poorest provinces in the country but also known for its hospitality and traditional values, virgin and clean beaches, not a tourist spot.

-Let’s continue with our story, the wedding, which was the reason we were here.
+Let’s continue with our story, the wedding, which was why we were here.

-We thought, getting married in the Philippines would be as easy as at a Las Vegas drive in, just show your IDs and you’re all set!
+We thought getting married in the Philippines would be as easy as a Las Vegas drive-in; just show your IDs, and you’re all set!
 No folks!
 Things are more complicated than that.
-Once in the City Hall for the marriage license, the Mayor asks if I had a marriage capacity license with me.
+Once in the City Hall for the marriage license, the Mayor asked if I had a marriage capacity license.

 I said: Excuse me?
 What is it?

-He said: In the Philippines, every foreigner is obliged to show a certificate of marital capacity.
+He said: In the Philippines, every foreigner must show a certificate of marital capacity.
 Do you have one?

 He said: Are you taking me for a stupid?
-Let me explain you.
-As a foreigner, in order to get married in the Philippines, it’s a must that we know you aren’t married already, or any other reason preventing you from getting married.
+Let me explain to you.
+As a foreigner, to get married in the Philippines, we must know you aren’t married already or any other reason preventing you from getting married.
 So, put up or shut up.

 I said.
 Oh!
 I have with me a judgment of divorce of a previous marriage.

 He said.
 That’s fine!
-Go to the French consulate in Manila and tell them to give you the certificate, they know what to do, they are familiar with our laws.
+Go to the French consulate in Manila and tell them to give you the certificate; they know what to do and are familiar with our laws.

-The next day, I called the French consulate in Manila and asked the consul to help me with that.
+The next day, I called the French consulate in Manila and asked the consul to help me.
 He said: “Monsieur, don’t even think about” don’t waste your money and time to come over.
-You should have first informed the French Consulate in LA where you reside, in turn, the consulate will send the information to the City Hall of the town in France where your first marriage took place.
-The mayor will publish your petition for a license for 30 days outside the building, if no opposition, the Consulate in LA will issue the document to you.
+You should have informed the French Consulate in LA, where you reside; in turn, the consulate will send the information to the City Hall of the town in France, where your first marriage occurred.
+The mayor will publish your petition for a license for 30 days outside the building.
+If there is no opposition, the Consulate in LA will issue the document to you.
 Not us..
 Bad news!
 8 days left and no hope to obtain the document.

 My Big Fat Philippines Wedding